Corporal Michael J. Crescenz VAMC

 Post Doctoral Residency

 The Corporal Michael J. Crescenz VA Medical Center has two Psychology Postdoctoral Residents through the Interprofessional Mental Health Education initiative.
 As of October 2018, the residency was accredited by the Commission on Accreditation of the American Psychological Association until 2028.
 Residents can expect to spend approximately 50% of their time devoted to the direct provision of clinical services.
-The two post-doctoral residents will have overlapping curriculum but also distinct training foci in Outpatient Mental Health Teams (PTSD, Addiction, Chronic Pain) or Patient-Aligned Care Teams (Primary Care-Mental Health Integration, Home-Based Primary Care).
-In addition, the CMCVAMC was granted funding for a third postdoctoral residency position for this training year; this resident will have a training focus in Health Psychology (see separate brochure).
-In order to apply to our residency program, please submit all the required application elements via the APPA CAS system at https://appicpostdoc.liaisoncas.com/applicant-ux/#/login by the due date, January 5th, 2019.
+The two post-doctoral residents will have overlapping curriculum but also distinct training foci in Mental Health Interprofessional Teams (PTSD, Addiction, and Geriatrics as part of the Community Living Center) or Patient-Aligned Care Teams (Primary Care-Mental Health Integration, Home-Based Primary Care).
+In addition, the CMCVAMC has received funding, for the fourth year in a row, for a third postdoctoral residency position with a training focus in Health Psychology.

 Download the Brochures:

 Psychology Post Doc Brochure